Publish your website to a local folder

 Once you have registered to a web host, you will receive a server address, username and password.
 Enter this information into Web Builder

 by selecting: Menu->File->Publish.
-Click Add and select Type FTP Server.
+Click New and select Type FTP Server.
 Next fill in the fields with your account details:

 Description, enter a short description for this publish location.